TenthPres/livestreams/README.md

 To install the Composer packages used as libraries, run `composer install`.

+You will need to manually rename `credentials.sample.json` to take out `.sample`, and you will need to add to that file your API key and App Token for YouTube and Facebook respectively.
+[Get the YouTube API key here.](https://console.cloud.google.com/apis/credentials)  [Get a Facebook App Token here.](https://developers.facebook.com/tools/explorer/)

 To build and minify Less and JavaScript files:

 	lessc --no-color style.less > style.css